merovex-press/stranded-series/checksum.md

 **_a listing of key features of your series (number & length of episodes, structure of episodes, genre, release pattern)_**

-* Each season comprises eight episodes.
+* Each season comprises eight episodes, one sequence per episode.
 * Each episode is 26,500±2,500 words or 80±8 pages in length, split into 8 segments.
 * Episode structure will follow 8-segment, with an A-story, B-Story and perhaps C-Story.
 * Write the entire first season, then drop the first four as single novellas and one bundle.
 Then drop the next novel every six weeks, which buys you six months.